The 6-month programme for experienced charity freelancers who are done riding the emotional freelancer feast and famine rollercoaster.

 Instead, you’re firefighting before coffee.

-By 5pm, you’ve been “busy” all day - and the one meaningful piece of work hasn’t moved.
+By 5pm, you’ve been “busy” all day and that one meaningful piece of work you planned to focus on hasn’t moved.

-Surface hidden emotional labour and stakeholder load, so you can see what you’re actually carrying, not just what’s in your calendar.
+• We surface hidden emotional labour and client pressure points, so you can see what you’re actually carrying, not just what’s in your calendar.

-Install buffer days and communication guardrails, so last-minute requests don’t automatically become your emergency.
+• We install business buffer days and communication guardrails, so last-minute ‘urgent’ requests don’t automatically become your emergency.

 The Result: